WESTCHASE MUSIC SCHOOL

 Mr. Trevor

-Instruments: Piano, Violin, Viola, Music Technology Lab Manager
+Instruments: Piano, Violin, Viola, Music Technology Lab

 Background: Mr. Trevor had an interest in education at a young age.
 After heart surgery left him unable to participate in sports or recess in the fifth grade, Mr. Trevor became a teacher’s assistant, and his love for teaching began to blossom.
 In the sixth grade, Mr. Trevor began playing the viola.
 He would go on to become viola section leader in high school.
 Mr. Trevor’s high school orchestra director Heather Grier (world-renowned violinist and frequent performer with Andrea Bocelli) inspired him to pursue music education as a career.